Ottawa Forest and Nature School

 Who We Are

 Every day at Ottawa Forest School unfolds differently based on the community present, their interests, the season, the weather, and the various loose parts found or introduced at the site.
-While every day is different, play, exploration, and connection to each other and the land is paramount in all our adventures at Ottawa Forest and Nature School.
+While every day is different, play, exploration, and connection to each other and the land threads through our adventures at Ottawa Forest and Nature School.

 The Lottery Approach

 We are warmed by the value our communities see in connecting on the land.
 We know our programs fill quickly.